 The weight loss drug market just had its biggest shakeup since Ozempic went viral.
-A new high-dose Wegovy approved days ago, oral pills replacing injections, and federal pricing deals slashing costs by 75% — the landscape in March 2026 looks nothing like it did a year ago.
+A new high-dose Wegovy approved days ago, oral pills replacing injections, and federal pricing deals slashing costs by 75% — the market in March 2026 looks nothing like it did a year ago.

 If you're trying to figure out which GLP-1 medication is right for you, here's everything you need to know.
+For emerging research on how these drugs may slow aging itself, read our GLP-1 longevity explainer.

 The Four Drugs at a Glance